Andrea Alù

-Andrea Alù (born September 27, 1978), is an Italian American scientist and engineer, currently Einstein Professor of Physics at The City University of New York Graduate Center.
+Andrea Alù (born September 27, 1978) is an Italian scientist and engineer, currently Distinguished Professor and Einstein Professor of Physics at The City University of New York Graduate Center.
+He is also the founding director of the Photonics Initiative at the CUNY Advanced Science Research Center.
 He is known for his contributions to the fields of optics, photonics, plasmonics, and acoustics, most notably in the context of metamaterials and metasurfaces.
-He has co-authored over 650 journal papers and 35 book chapters, and he holds 11 U.S. patents.
+He has co-authored over 900 journal papers and 40 book chapters, and he holds 15 U.S. patents.

 Career biography

 Andrea Alù received his laurea (2001), MS (2003), and PhD (2007) in electronic engineering from Roma Tre University.
 After a postdoctoral fellowship with Professor Nader Engheta at the University of Pennsylvania, he joined the faculty in the department of electrical and computer engineering at the University of Texas at Austin, where he was the Temple Foundation Endowed Professor.
 In 2015 he was also the Royal Netherlands Academy of Arts and Sciences (KNAW) visiting professor at the AMOLF Institute in the Netherlands.
 In January 2018, he became the founding director of the Photonics Initiative at the Advanced Science Research Center (CUNY ASRC) and Einstein Professor of Physics at the CUNY Graduate Center.

 Alù is known for his breakthroughs in metamaterials, including his work on invisibility cloaking, or making objects transparent to incoming electromagnetic or acoustic waves.
 He realized the first freestanding three-dimensional invisibility cloak.

 His research group also developed the first acoustic circulator, a device that can route sound asymmetrically as a function of the propagation direction, and he has made important advances in ultrathin optical devices based on engineered materials for linear and nonlinear optics.